Dharmesh-Shimpi/CollegeDuniya/README.md

 - **Backend**: Node.js (for API interactions, if applicable)
 - **Deployment**: [Vercel](https://vercel.com/) - Hosting and deployment platform.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Contact

 **Project Maintainer**: Dharmesh Shimpi